eXist-FraGGer/react-native-image-size/README.md

 ## react-native-image-size (iOS + Android)

+---

+Friends, sorry, but I can't now support this project as too busy and I am not working with react-native projects already few years....

+If someone believes that he can support the project - let me know and I can add you to the Collaborators (existfragger@gmail.com)

+---

 [![NPM version](https://badge.fury.io/js/react-native-image-size.svg)](http://badge.fury.io/js/react-native-image-size)

 Android 4.0 (API level 14) introduced the ability to get original image size.